Prana-vvb/Bal.rs-Blog/README.md

   <img src = "https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExcnc4MmNkNGkzbDZ6ZG1icW44aG9xZGg2NjNwZmdrbG1xeWNxMmZmZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/JAC4be8Wr01Lp8dyop/giphy.gif"/>
 </p>

-A Load Balancer can be a physical one or a software.
+A Load Balancer can be physical or a software.
 It can be further classified base on which layer of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) they operate at.

 ## Title
-As part of the Tilde 3.0 Summer mentorship program, we have built a simple L7 Load Balancer in Rust, chosen due to it's performance and safety while provding low level control.
+As part of the [Tilde 3.0 Summer mentorship program](https://homebrew.hsp-ec.xyz/posts/history/#Tilde), the Bal.rs (Pronounced: `/ˈbɔːləz/`) team have built a simple L7 Load Balancer in Rust, chosen due to it's performance and safety while provding low level control over the system.
-The source code is available on [Github](https://github.com/homebrew-ec-foss/bal.rs).

 There are 3 key components of our Load Balancer:
 - **Listener**: Listens for incoming HTTP requests.